 - Making Necessary entries in Register of Directors

-The company should make necessary entries in the Register of Director and Key Managerial Personals and registers of contract and arrangements in which Directors are interested in Form MBP-4.
+Company shall make necessary entries in the Register of Director and Key Managerial Personals and registers of contract and arrangements in which Directors are interested in Form MBP-4.

-- File Necessary Amendment Application to GST, Tax Authorities Other regulators
+- File Necessary Amendment Application under following Acts